Sarah Olney: Parliamentary career

 On 25 October 2016, Conservative MP Zac Goldsmith announced his resignation from the House of Commons over his objection to his party's support for a third runway at Heathrow Airport, triggering a by-election in his seat of Richmond Park.
 Goldsmith stood in the by-election as an independent candidate.
 On 30 October 2016, Olney was announced as the Liberal Democrats' candidate for the by-election.
 At the by-election, Olney was elected as the Member of Parliament (MP) for Richmond Park, with 49.6% of the vote and a majority of 1,872.

 After her election to Parliament, Olney reaffirmed her opposition to the building of a third runway at Heathrow Airport.

 Shortly after her election, Olney ended a radio interview in which she was pressed on her support for a second Brexit referendum.
-Supporting a second referendum subsequently became official Liberal Democrat policy shortly.
+Supporting a second referendum subsequently became official Liberal Democrat policy.

 Olney voted against the triggering of Article 50, as she had indicated during the by-election campaign that she would do so.
 She believed that another referendum should have been held once the exact terms of Britain's exit from the EU had been announced.

 In the run-up to the snap 2017 general election, Olney was recorded urging Liberal Democrats to vote for Labour MPs in seats where Labour candidates stood a better chance of defeating Conservatives, rather than Liberal Democrat candidates.
 Olney referred to the Liberal Democrat candidate for Ealing Central and Acton as a "paper candidate" and voiced her support for the incumbent Labour Party MP Rupa Huq.